(Part 10)

 British Empire was succeeded by USA.
 The mercenary garrison called Pakistan was also transferred to USA which became Pakistan’s godfather.
 It gave Pakistan billions of dollars during the Cold War and the War on Terror.

 Today USA has $38 trillion national debt with no plan to repay.
 It has highly polarised society.
-Its most successful and widely exported product the Dollar is losing share in global trade.
+Its most successful and widely exported product, Dollar, is losing share in global trade.
 Its military is overstretched.
 Brics countries have started trading in local currencies.
 De-dollarisation has become a reality and is slowly accelerating.

 Empires end gradually.
 The decline began after Iraq and Afghanistan.
 It halted for eight long years when Pakistan was moved to a distance.
 Now President Trump is hosting its Army Chief into White House and jinx has reached along with Pakistan.
 USA has stopped publishing the data pertaining to holding of treasury bonds.
 Nobody knows who holds it and who sold it.